tModLoader/tModLoader/MigrationGuide_1.4.5.md

 See ExampleWhip, ExampleWhipAdvanced, ExampleWhipProjectile, and ExampleWhipProjectileAdvanced for more examples.

+## New language support
+Japanese ("ja-JP"), Korean ("ko-KR"), and Traditional Chinese ("zh-Hant") have been added as newly supported languages.
+* Supporting these new languages in mods is the same process as the existing languages.
+* If you have custom fonts, you may need to build your font files again and include the new characters in your font creation.
+  * TODO: We will have new tooling for this made available sometime.

 ## Other Changes

 * Fishing power bonus now applies to any chair, not just toilets.